Simpler O(1) Query Algorithm for Level Ancestors: Table Construction and Putting Everything Together

-For queries, we first determine the ``local'' group (using the global algorithm), and then the index in the corresponding local group (of $k$-items) using the basic algorithm.
-This will give an $O(\frac{n}{k}(k\log k)=O(n\log\log n)$ preprocessing time and $O(1)$ query time algorithm. \begin{lemma} There is an algorithm to solve FS-problem, in which two items differ by at most one with $O(n\log\log n)$ preprocessing time and $O(1)$ query time. \end{lemma}
+For queries to the original FS problem, we first determine the index of the ``local'' group (using the global algorithm).
+Then, we have to determine the index in the corresponding local group (of $k$-items).

-Alternatively, we make $k$ a power of $2$ between $\frac18 \log n$ and $\frac14 \log n$, and build a table for all possible instances of size $k$ (see eg, \cite{BC:LCA}), this will give an algorithm with $O(n)$ preprocessing cost.
-FS-problem, in local group is now solved using a table lookup.
-As the details are very similar to that used for the lowest common ancestor problem \cite{BC:LCA}, they are omitted.
+As in the FS problem, we are to return the first location for each group.
+Thus, it is sufficient to store the first occurrence of each value in the group (i.e., the first occurrence of each level in the original problem).
+As values in a group increase or decrease by one, there can be at most $k$ different values in a group.
+Thus, using an array of size $k$ for each group is enough.
+A single scan can easily fill these arrays in $O(k)$ time.
+In parallel, on the Priority-CRCW model, the arrays can be filled in $O(1)$ time with $k$ processors.

+However, it is quite possible that the answer to FS$(i,x)$ lies in the same group containing $i$.
+Thus, we need to preprocess each group to answer queries (assuming the answer is in that group).
+We can do this in two different ways \begin{itemize} \item Process each group for FS$(i,x)$ queries using the algorithm of Section~3.
+This approach is discussed in the Appendix.

+\item Create a table and do a table lookup.
+This is discussed in the rest of this section. \end{itemize}

+Let us choose $k$ to be a power of $2$ between $\frac18 \log n$ and $\frac14 \log n$.
+As adjacent entries (or levels) differ by plus or minus one, we can interpret a string of $k$ pluses or minuses as a binary string (say $1$ for plus and $0$ for minus).
+There are $2^k$ such strings.
+Each string (or row in the table) can be interpreted as a hypothetical input\cite{CV,BC:lca}.

+We process each string of length $k$ independently.
+As there are $k$ entries in each string (or hypothetical group), the largest legal index can be $k$ for FAR-values.
+Using the algorithm of Section~3, for each item $i$ in the hypothetical group, FAR$_i[1:k]$ can be computed in $O(k)$ time.
+Thus, we spend $O(k^2)$ time per group.
+As there are $2^k$ hypothetical groups, total time will be $O(k^22^k)=O(n)$ if $k\leq (1-\epsilon)\log n$, for any $\epsilon>0$.

-\begin{lemma} There is an algorithm to solve FS-problem, in which two items differ by at most one with $O(n)$ preprocessing time and $O(1)$ query time. \end{lemma}
+Thus, we have the following lemma: \begin{lemma} There is an algorithm to solve FS-problem, in which two items differ by at most one with $O(n)$ preprocessing time and $O(1)$ query time. \end{lemma}